News

 ‘This will be incredibly important for enabling compliance and verification with international agreements, such as the Kyoto protocol and climate-change agreements that follow, which require countries to report on carbon stocks.
 We have to have rigorous and consistent methods that can be applied in the future with confidence across the globe.’

-The TLSIIG will use AusCover’s data infrastructure to publish and share the data that comes out of the field campaign, ensuring that this work is accessible to researchers across the globe.
+The TLSIIG will use AusCover’s environmental data infrastructure to publish and share the data that comes out of the field campaign, ensuring that this work is accessible to researchers across the globe.

 You can follow the activities of the TLSIIG on the web and view a snapshot of the August field campaign.